0mppula/KoronKorko/README.md

 ## What is KoronKorko?

-[KoronKorko][0] is a finance web-application with different types of finance calculators.
-All the calculators of KoronKorko are listed below in this `README.md` file.
+[KoronKorko][0] is a finance web-application developed by [Omar Kraidié][dev].
+KoronKorko has many different types of finance calculators.
+All the available calculators are listed below in this `README.md` file.

 The users of KoronKorko can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.

+In Addition, authenticated users can:

+-   create and save new calculations
+-   edit existing calculations
+-   import previously saved calculations
+-   delete previously saved calculations

-KoronKorko is created using the the MERN stack.,
+KoronKorko is created using the the MERN stack.

 ## Calculators of KoronKorko